 Tanzania

 Tanzania has held regular multiparty elections since its transition from a one-party state in the early 1990s, but the opposition remains relatively weak.
 The ruling Chama cha Mapinduzi (CCM) has retained power for over 60 years.
-Since the election of late president John Magufuli in 2015, the government has cracked down with growing severity on its critics in the political opposition, the press, and civil society.
-Samia Suluhu Hassan, Magufuli’s vice president, became the country’s first ever female chief executive after Magufuli died in 2021.
+After the late John Magufuli became president in 2015, the government cracked down on its critics in the political opposition, the press, and civil society.
+Opposition, media, and civil society activity has somewhat increased under Samia Suluhu Hassan, who became president in 2021 upon Magufuli’s death.

 Freedom in the World — Tanzania Country Report